Frequently Asked Questions

 The minimum requirement is an overall score of 63 with no section less than 59.
 This recommendation is equivalent to an IELTS score of 6.5 with no section less than 6.0

-Other evidence of proficiency in English may be accepted; advice may be obtained from the Admissions Office.
+Other evidence of proficiency in English may be accepted; advice may be obtained from the International Office.

 The Study Abroad fees for Non-EU International students can be found here.